BobKerns/pplt/README.md

 ## A note about intent

-Our initial goal is to help you understand the principles behind how paying off the mortgage would affect our finances.
+Our initial goal is to help understand the principles behind how paying off the mortgage would affect our finances.
 Let me emphasize:

 _Understand the principles_.

 The _initial_ goal is _not_ to understand the specifics of our financial situation.
 That requires considerably more detail, which we should get to.

+BUT IT IS NOT WHERE TO START!

 Diving into out situation right away will result in endless discussions and no progress.

+Treating it a programming exercise won't work, either.
+You need to understand the problem before you can program it.

 It still covers a number of topics: